 - Things I wish I had known: Commonwealth Edison gives rebates for new appliances, insulating your attic, and so much more.
 We didn’t know this when we did all of this in the past year.
 If I had done my homework we could have had hundreds of dollars in rebates.
 Please learn from my mistakes.

 - I’ve always been a big fan of using my own grocery bags but I’ve gotten very spoiled with the sturdy box carriers that I use.
-I just ordered another three pack from Amazon.
+I just ordered another six pack from Amazon.
 You can fit so much into each one.
 You can pack it pretty heavy without worrying about it breaking.
 I get complements from the grocery store baggers every week.
 Now that I’ve started shopping at Aldi (a whole other post), I really give these grocery boxes a workout.

-- Another new purchase from Amazon was re-useable produce bags.
+- Another new purchase from Amazon was re-usable produce bags.
 I’ve had some in the past but overtime they have gotten lost.
 I hope they were found and being used by their new owners.

 - We have always been great recyclers of our household garbage.
 However, one of my 2019 resolutions is to repurpose and recycle household decorating items as well.
 I need more space in this little house and since I can’t build it, I need to carve it out of the space I have.
 I’m sure someone else will enjoy the things I no longer want or use.
 Joining a local Facebook virtual garage sales is a great way to find new homes for your “stuff” and make a few dollars in the process